ingydotnet/lingy-dev/doc/lingy.md

 It has access to any libraries that target the JVM.

-Much of the Clojure language is written in Clojure (self hosted) and Lingy actually uses the Clojure source code.
+Much of the Clojure language is written in Clojure (self hosted) and Lingy actually uses (a steadily increasing amount of) the Clojure source code.

 A variant of Clojure called ClojureScript uses the same Clojure source code but is hosted by JavaScript with full access to NPM modules.

 Lingy also intends to eventually be ported to and hosted by many other programming languages.